Silicone Gel Breast Implants – Options

 Choosing the right breast implant

 So which is best for you?
 That is a matter of personal preference.
 Is shape more important than feel (softness), or is it the other way around?
 That isn’t to say that you totally sacrifice one for the other, you can get great shape and feel with any of the silicone gel implants, but in order to optimize one, you may need to give way on the other.
 Feel the difference in the implants.
 The more natural tissue that you have to start with, the less you will be able to perceive the difference in firmness when the implant is inside your breast.
 A breast with more tissue to start with may also mitigate the ability to see the difference in shape as well.
-When I say shape, I am speaking of not only round versus teardrop, but also round versus round where one implant is soft and the silicone gel tends to settle to the bottom of the implant shell (bag), leaving it empty up top, versus a firmer round implant with more upper implant fullness and less at the bottom.
-Don’t get yourself crazy here – this is where Dr. Epstein, an experienced breast implant surgeon, will listen to your desires and help you better navigate through all the options to find the implant that best suits your needs and goals to produce breasts that look and feel as you desire that they should.
+When I say shape, I am speaking of not only round versus teardrop, but also round versus round where one implant is soft and the silicone gel tends to settle to the bottom of the implant shell (bag), leaving the upper breast less full, versus a firmer round implant with more upper breast fullness and less fullness at the bottom.
+Don’t get yourself crazy here – this is I, as an experienced breast implant surgeon, will listen to your desires and help you better navigate through all the options to find the implant that best suits your needs and goals to produce breasts that look and feel as you desire that they should.